uptonking/note4yaoo/wiki/pick-dict-abbreviation.md

 - FTW
   - For The Win.
     - An enthusiastic(热情的，热衷的) emphasis to the end of a comment, message, or post.
-Sometimes genuine, but often sarcastic.
+Sometimes genuine, but often sarcastic(讽刺的，挖苦的，嘲讽的).
-    - meaning something that you are commenting on is a good thing, although it is sometimes used sarcastically(sarcastic, 讽刺的，挖苦的，嘲讽的).
+    - meaning something that you are commenting on is a good thing, although it is sometimes used sarcastically.
   - Fuck The World

+- ngl
+  - Not Gonna Lie
+  - Indicating you are admitting something that may be considered strange
+  - Could be deemed the equivalent of 'just saying' or 'no offence' in the sense that it makes your statement more valid/less offensive